Thanks Brendan. I suppose everyone has just about had enough of the topic …i.e. apparent shifty doings at energy companies…

 Also let us know how you get on.

-Thanks so much for all this.
+Thanks for all this.
 I’ll read it later today with much interest

 (baysider) : Thanks again phbriggs2000.
 Some excellent suggestions.
 And, yes, I’ll get back to this forum… if / when I make any progress